Blog Article

 • Reskilling is defined as training for employees who have shown they have the aptitude for learning a completely new occupation.
 For example, an office clerk whose job has become obsolete will need to learn new skills to perform a different in-demand job within the same organization, such as a web developer.

-• Upskilling focuses on providing training for employees who need to learn new skills to improve their current performance without changing their position or career path.
+• Upskilling focuses on providing training for employees who need to learn new soft skills to improve their current performance without changing their position or career goals.
 One example would be a grants manager who uses Microsoft Excel to administer grants would need to be trained on robotic process automation as the organization implements this new technology.

 Essential to Mission Success